-In consideration of the foregoing, and for other good and valuable considerations, it is agreed that-
+In consideration of the foregoing, and for other good and valuable considerations, the parties agree to the following conditions:

-- 1. The Government shall have a title to the credit balance in said account to secure the repayment of all funds transferred to the Contractor, and said title shall be superior to any lien, title, or claim of the Financial Institution or others with respect to such accounts. - 2.
-The Financial Institution shall be bound by the provisions of said Contract between DOE and the Contractor relating to the transfer of funds into and withdrawal of funds from the above special demand deposit account, which are hereby incorporated into this Agreement by reference, but the Financial Institution shall not be responsible for the application of funds withdrawn from said account.
-After receipt by the Financial Institution of directions from DOE, the Financial Institution shall act thereon and shall be under no liability to any party hereto for any action taken in accordance with the said written directions.
-Any written directions received by the Financial Institution from the Government upon DOE stationery and purporting to be signed by, or signed at the written direction of, the Government may, insofar as the rights, duties, and liabilities of the Institution are concerned, be considered as having been properly issued and filed with the Institution by DOE.
+- 1. The Government has a lien on the credit balance in the account to secure the repayment of every advance payment made to the Contractor.
+The lien is paramount to any lien or claim of the Financial Institution regarding the account. - 2.
+The Financial Institution is bound by the terms of the contract relating to the deposit and withdrawal of funds in the Special Account and is unaccountable for the application of funds withdrawn from the account.
+The Financial Institution acts on written directions from the Contracting Officer, the administering office, or a duly authorized representative of either.
+The financial institution is unaccountable to any party to the agreement for any actions complying with the written directions.
+Any written directions received by the

+Financial Institution through the Contracting Officer on DOE stationery and purporting to be signed by, or by the direction of DOE or duly authorized representative, may be, as far as the rights, duties, and liabilities of the Financial Institution are concerned, considered as being properly issued and filed with the Financial Institution by DOE.

-- 3. DOE, or its authorized representatives, shall have access to financial records maintained by the Financial Institution with respect to such special demand deposit account at all reasonable times and for all reasonable purposes, including, but without limitation to, the inspection or copying of such financial records and any or all memoranda, checks, payment requests, correspondence, or documents pertaining thereto.
-Such financial records shall be preserved by the Financial Institution according to its standard document retention policies which comply with applicable regulations. - 4.
-In the event of the service of any writ of attachment, levy of execution, or commencement of garnishment proceedings with respect to the special demand deposit account, the Financial Institution shall promptly notify DOE at:
+- 3. The Government, or the Government's authorized representatives, has access to the books and records maintained by the Financial Institution regarding the Special account at reasonable times and for reasonable purposes, including, the inspection or copying of the books and records and any and all pertinent memoranda, checks, correspondence, or documents.
+The financial institution preserves the books and records according to its standard document retention policies which comply with applicable regulations. - 4.
+In the event of the service of any writ of attachment, levy of execution, or commencement of garnishment proceedings regarding the special account, the Financial Institution will promptly notify DOE at:

-Mark A. Million, Contracting Officer U. S. Department of Energy Oak Ridge Operations Office Post Office Box 2001 Oak Ridge, TN 37831 Fax: (865)241-2549
+Judson Kingman, Contracting Officer

+U.S. Department of Energy

+Oak Ridge National Laboratory Site Office

+Post Office Box 2008, M.S.
+6269

+Oak Ridge, TN 37831

+Fax: (865) 574-9275